alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 ![Eight pieces of the hull: four on top, four below.](pics/aves-aeternae-hull.png "A spheroid cut in eight: seen from the top an ellipse cut in four pieces.
 Source: the author.")

 Finally we need a small cone to place at the front.
-Together the budget of 1 kg seems doable.
+Together the objective of 1 kg seems doable.

 ### 🎈 Hydrogen Sack